Cywogy/Cywogy/README.md

 ## Hi, my name is Aleksandr! 👋
-I am a DevOps engineer with a background of two years of experience.
+I am a DevOps engineer with a background of experience.

 ---